nooxnet/smart-meter-mbus-dlms/readme.md

 I then use these objects to read the APDU (see `cosem-data-reader.ts`).
 The DLMS/COSEM ASN.1 definitions are very broad and support a lot more data types than the smart meter uses to encode the data.
-So I have mostly only implemented those data types and encoding variants which are actually used by the smart meter.
+So I have mostly only implemented the data types and encoding variants which are actually used by the smart meter.

 ### Extracting the OBIS values